jdougan/Enfilades-1984/README.md

 ## General Enfilade Theory
+*this is kitbashed together from the below sources and my own understanding. --jrd*

 (The reader should understand that this brief introduction is not the whole of the theory, and is referred to the below listed sources, the originators, or Roger Gregory.)

 An enfilade is a tree structure for managing data.